MTT Tournament Rules

 Ties

-In case of a tie, awards for the tied positions will be combined and divided equally among the contestants.
+In the event of a tie, awards will be combined and divided equally among tied contestants.

-Tournament entries are accepted on a first-come, first-served basis.
-There is a $50 processing fee for transfers.
+• Entries are accepted on a first-come, first-served basis.

 Membership